Encore un soir (album): Commercial performance

-Encore un soir also peaked at number one in both the Flanders and Wallonia regions of Belgium and Switzerland, number three in Italy, number six in Poland number seven in the Netherlands, number thirteen in Portugal, number fifteen in Austria, number sixteen in Germany, number eighteen in Spain, number twenty in Hungary, number thirty-two in Greece, and number fifty-eight in Korea.
-In the United Kingdom, it debuted at number eighty-eight on the Official Albums Chart, which includes physical and digital sales and audio streaming, and at number fifty-six on the Official Albums Sales Chart, which includes physical and digital sales (also at number sixty on the Official Physical Albums Chart and number sixty-five on the Official Album Downloads Chart).
-It also debuted at number seventy in Scotland.
+Encore un soir also reached number one in both the Flanders and Wallonia regions of Belgium and in Switzerland, number three in Italy, number six in Poland, number seven in the Netherlands, number 13 in Portugal, number 15 in Austria, number 16 in Germany, number 18 in Spain, number 20 in Hungary, number 32 in Greece, and number 58 in South Korea.
+In the United Kingdom, it debuted at number 88 on the Official Albums Chart, which includes physical and digital sales and audio streaming, and at number 56 on the Official Albums Sales Chart, which includes physical and digital sales (also at number 60 on the Official Physical Albums Chart and number 65 on the Official Album Downloads Chart).
+It also debuted at number 70 in Scotland.

 Encore un soir became Dion's first French-language album to enter the Billboard charts in the United States.
-It debuted at number eighty-two on the Top Current Albums, number ninety-six on the Top Album Sales and number one on the World Albums chart.
-The album was certified diamond in France, two-times platinum in Canada and platinum in Belgium and Switzerland.
-In 2016 alone, Encore un soir has sold 1.1 million copies around the world.
-As of October 2017, the albums has sold over 1.5 million copies worldwide.
+It debuted at number 82 on the Top Current Albums, number 96 on the Top Album Sales, and number one on the World Albums chart.
+The album was certified diamond in France, double platinum in Canada, and platinum in Belgium and Switzerland.
+In 2016, Encore un soir sold 1.1 million copies worldwide.
+As of October 2017, the album has sold over 1.5 million copies globally.